Here are some common questions and answers about Long Island Elite Football.

 Does LIE provide equipment or do players provide their own?

-How many family members will be able to attend the championship game?
-What will the cost of tickets to the event be?
+How many family members will be able to attend games?
+Do spectators have to pay to attend games?

 Usually the games and tournaments have nominal admissions fees.
 Teams receive five complimentary wristbands for their coaches.
 All other coaches, staff, and families pay an admittance fee at the gate (usually $10 depending on the event).
-This fee is good for the entire event.
 Everyone must have a wristband for admittance.

 In being on the Long Island Elite National Team, what are the other costs incurred for the camps, clinics, summer tournaments etc.

-Some of the clinics are free, others have a fee associated with them.
-Fees will cover the cost of any permits, uniforms, etc and will be reasonable.
-Long Island Elite is a non-profit 501(c)3 organization.
-We are looking to keep costs down and where possible subsidize costs through sponsorship and fundraising.
+It depends on which seasons you select to participate in.
+Everything will be broken down in your invite email.
+We are always looking to keep costs down and where possible subsidize costs through sponsorship and fundraising.
 The costs associated with this program do not nearly compare to the costs of similar opportunities in soccer and lacrosse.

 Does everyone who tries out make the team?

-The popularity of our program has grown tremendously.
-With that we’ve seen a great deal of talent and often field more than one team in an age group if the directors feel the talent pool and attendance at tryouts is sufficient enough to do so.
-No. Not everyone makes the team.
+No. However if the coaches see a great deal of talent in an age group, they will sometimes field more than one team in that age group.
 Players are selected by a team of coaches with broad experience from the youth through professional level.
 We can see over 100 players try out per age group.
 There is no steadfast number for final roster counts, but they are usually in the mid 20’s.
-Players who do not make the program are encouraged to participate in the year-round developmental program which is open to everyone.
+Players who do not make The Long Island Elite National team are encouraged to participate on the 495 Spring Camp Team or the 495 Regional team.

 Coach, Volunteer